pietrop/digital-paper-edit-firebase/README.md

 ### Firebase project

-Setup a firebase project on [Google Cloud Firebase Dashboard](https://firebase.google.com/).
+Setup a Firebase project on [Google Cloud Firebase Dashboard](https://firebase.google.com/).
 See [firebase docs](https://firebase.google.com/docs/web/setup), or [these notes](https://textav.gitbook.io/firebase-react-notes/react-+-firebase/firebase-create-react-app-setup) for more info.
+Make sure your `.firebaserc` and `firebase.json` points to your new Firebase project, in place of `dj-con-innovation-dpe-web-poc`.

 #### Install dependencies and tools